Rise & Fall of Unified District Information System for Education (UDISE): The Untold Story (1994 to 2017)

 Even at this stage, there is no alternative to printed DCF irrespective of how good schools are equipped with computer and internet connectivity.
 Lack of Verification and Analysis of Data: “it was mandatory from 2006-07 for all states and UTs to carry out sample checking of U-DISE Data… However, largely due to the lack of proper guidelines … the verification of the UDISE data was hardly being carried out.

-Bulky paper reports were never analyzed and feedback was not made available to States and UTs.”
+Bulky paper reports were never analysed and feedback was not made available to States and UTs.”
 The statement is partially correct as this was perhaps one of the weak areas of UDISE.
 Guidelines to conduct random sample checking of data were provided and are still available at www.dise.in because of this at one point in time as many as 27 states conducted such studies and submitted to the national level summary which was made available to states and shared which is available in the public domain for five years.

 However, momentum couldn’t be mainlined in the subsequent years because of a lack of adequate funds for the same which despite the JRM Recommendations, and repeated requests from the states were never been provided in the absence of which slowly the number of states conducted such studies declined.
 Major findings of studies conducted used to be shared with the states annually in July at NIEPA during the annual conference of MIS Coordinators of both SSA and RMSA.